February 27, 2020

 - Receive an estimate of your benefits by visiting the Social Security Administration’s website at SSA.gov.
 Here, you will be able to create an account and use one of its online benefit calculators to estimate your benefit based on your earnings record.

 - Use one of the many calculators that are available online from a variety of sources.
 Typically, financial institutions that work with retirees will have some version of a calculator that can be used to estimate your benefits.
 These calculators can vary in their results, so it’s best to compare several calculators to the results provided by the SSA.
-Here are some calculators from Bankrate and the Center for Retirement Research at Boston College.
+Calculate your benefits using Silvur’s Social Security benefits calculator or download Silvur to see your future income with your net worth.

 - Visit a local Social Security office to review your past earnings and get a calculation of your expected benefit.
 This option is a little more challenging as it requires the use of your time to schedule an appointment and travel to the SSA office.
 The benefit of this is you can review your work record for accuracy and will be able to ask questions about the estimated benefit.